What is "research"?

 Canterbury Christ Church University enthusiastically identifies itself with these criteria for research, committing itself to research and scholarship in a university context in its Strategic Plan:

 The advancement of knowledge and professional practice is a defining characteristic of our university.
-Since this rests heavily on the embedding of a research culture, a priority for this planning period will be to enhance our research activities and to prepare an application for Research Degree Awarding Powers.
 At the same time we must build our capacity by securing resources from a broader range of funding sources.

 Actions in support of this priority: